-How Your Law Firm's Website Can Score a Perfect 100% on Google PageSpeed Insights
+How Your Website Can Score a Perfect 100% on Google PageSpeed Insights

-The faster your law firm's site loads, the longer visitors stay connected and the lower your bounce rate.
+The faster your website loads, the longer visitors stay connected and the lower your bounce rate.
 If your bounce rate is too high, Google assumes that your site doesn't answer a visitor's questions and you will be demoted in the search rankings.

 Share this story